-MPhil/PhD is the most common route for Economics and Business and Management students.
+- MPhil/PhD is the most common route for Business and Management students.
 The MPhil stage usually includes a critical review of existing academic literature on the subject and often a pilot research study.
 This can then be written up (30,000 words) and successful students are awarded an MPhil.
 Alternatively if you decide to progress to the PhD you can do so by a short report (5,000 words) which acts as a summary of the work done so far and a plan for the PhD itself.

 The minimum and maximum time periods for full-time MPhil/PhD and Direct PhD study are shown as follows: